hapijs/glue/README.md

 ## Overview

-Glue is a hapijs application composer which utilizes a JSON object called `manifest` to define how an application is composed.
-The manifest object defines server options, connections, and plugin registrations.
-All major configurations are defined in one object named: `manifest`.
+Glue is a hapijs application composer which utilizes a JSON object called `manifest` to compose an application.
+The manifest defines server options, connections, and plugin registrations.
+All major configurations are defined in this object.

 ## Interface